PaulBenHill/cyclops/README.md

 ## Description
-Application for parsing game chat logs into analysis reports and in game overlay show statistics and power messages.
+Application for parsing game chat logs into analysis reports and in game overlay showing session statistics and power messages.

 ## Preparation
 Please, follow setup instructions otherwise you will or there will be incomplete or no data.
 You will have to this once for any character you want to parse.